-Eriksson, who averaged about 5.50 for the Cheetahs last year, added: "Matt was really honest with me when I told him about the financial problems I had last year, and he said I will sort it out, no problem.
+Eriksson, who averaged about 5.50 for the Cheetahs last year, added: "Matt was really honest with me when I told him about the financial problems I had last year, and he said I will sort it out,

 "Because of that I felt they really wanted me to come so then I didn't want to say no.